antrea-io/antrea/docs/network-policy.md

 set of ingress rules.
 Each rule, depending on the `action` field of the rule, allows or drops traffic which matches both the `from` and `ports` sections.
-The example policy contains a single rule, which allows matched traffic on a single port, from one of the two sources, first specified by the `podSelector` and second, specified by the combination of `podSelector` and `namespaceSelector`.
+The example policy contains a single rule, which allows matched traffic on a single port, from one of two sources: the first specified by a `podSelector` and the second specified by a combination of a `podSelector` and a `namespaceSelector`.
-**Note**: The order in which the ingress rules are set matter. i.e. rules will be evaluated in the order in which they are written.
+**Note**: The order in which the ingress rules are set matter, i.e. rules will be evaluated in the order in which they are written.

 **egress**: Each ClusterNetworkPolicy may consist of zero or more ordered set of